alex-murashkin/kms-json/README.md

 // outputs something like "0101020078c99e38275140f38a86222f8...3cc"
 // depending on the key, payload size and encoding
 ```
-* Decrypt an encrypted JSON:
+* Decrypt an encrypted JSON object:

 ```javascript
 const decrypted = yield kmsJson.decrypt(encrypted);